crhall-writing/crhall-writing.github.io/_poems/okunoshima.md

 carrying people eager to be approached
 to smile, to laugh, to throw their heads back
 and absorb the moss, the trees, and the beaming sun
-spilling over the sand through the day
+spilling over the sand throughout the day
 but when it retreats, behind the mountains facing east
 the ruins don’t stay perfectly still
 they vibrate with culpability